Shopify/sewing-kit-next/packages/core/src/config/README.md

 ### `createService`

 Use `createService` in a `loom.config.ts` file to define a service in the workspace.
-In the context of sewing-kit, a service refers to a Node.js server.
+In the context of loom, a service refers to a Node.js server.

 ```js
 // server/loom.config.ts